leaningtech/labs/src/content/blog/branch-hinting.md

   - CheerpX
 ---

-Around a month ago, the WebAssembly Community Group voted to advance the [Branch Hinting proposal](https://github.com/WebAssembly/branch-hinting) to phase 4, effectively recommending its addition to the standard (The Working Group will formally add it to the standard by voting into phase 5 at some point in the near future).
+Around a month ago, the WebAssembly Community Group voted to advance the [Branch Hinting proposal](https://github.com/WebAssembly/branch-hinting) to phase 4, effectively recommending its addition to the standard, and the Working Group formally added it to the standard by voting it into phase 5 last week.

 This was a big achievement for me, as the proposal Champion from its inception almost 4 years ago, and for [Leaning Technologies](https://leaningtech.com) (my company), who sponsored this work.